slaclab/surf-tutorial/labs/01-AXI-Lite_register_endpoint/README.md

 Anywhere in the code that starts with a `v.` means it is a "variable" and `r.` means it is a "registers".

-The `axilEp` variable contains all the information used to detect read/write transaction and returning the transaction response.
+The `axilEp` variable is [AxiLiteEndpointType](https://github.com/slaclab/surf/blob/v2.47.1/axi/axi-lite/rtl/AxiLitePkg.vhd#L193) and contains all the information used to detect read/write transaction and returning the transaction response.

 <!--- ########################################################################################### -->